Eshku/Event-Emitter/readme.md

 ## Disclaimer

-This is a basic implementation; there is no "caching" or "queuing" of events, meaning if you are emitting an event and there are no listeners - no listeners will recieve event, even when a new listener joins.
+This is a basic implementation; there is no "caching" or "queuing" of events, meaning if you are emitting an event and there are no listeners - no listeners will recieve event, even when new listener joins.

-Do not expect it to be optimized for performance or, well, optimized at all at this point.
-It works for my needs, I'ma call it good enough ¯\_(ツ)\_/¯
+Not optimized, made with thought of ease of use over performance.
 Use at your own risk, test for your needs before using.

 ## Features